-Phytoremediation Potential of Indigenous Wetland Plants in Mitigating Heavy Metal Pollution in the Niger Delta
+Phytoremediation Potential of selected Wetland species in Mitigating Heavy Metal Pollution in the Niger Delta, Nigeria

 Abstract

 Heavy metal pollution is a critical environmental concern in the Niger Delta wetlands, primarily due to industrial discharge, oil exploration, and agricultural runoff.
-This study evaluates the effectiveness of phytoremediation using indigenous wetland plant species to mitigate heavy metal contamination.
-Field sampling was conducted at five polluted sites, where soil, water, and plant samples were collected.
-Atomic Absorption Spectroscopy (AAS) was used to quantify heavy metal concentrations, focusing on lead (Pb), cadmium (Cd), and arsenic (As).
+This study evaluates the effectiveness of phytoremediation using selected wetland plant species to mitigate heavy metal contamination.
+Soil, water and plant samples were collected from five different polluted sites Atomic Absorption Spectroscopy (AAS) was used to quantify heavy metal concentrations, focusing on lead (Pb), cadmium (Cd), and arsenic (As).
 Results showed that soil Pb levels ranged from 85.3 to 210.5 mg/kg, Cd from 2.1 to 8.7 mg/kg, and As from 3.4 to 15.2 mg/kg.
 The Bioconcentration Factor (BCF) for Typha domingensis was 1.84 for Pb, 2.45 for Cd, and 1.92 for As, indicating significant uptake, while Phragmites australis exhibited a Translocation Factor (TF) of 0.67 for Pb and 0.54 for Cd, suggesting root accumulation and potential for phytostabilization.
 Phytoremediation reduced heavy metal concentrations in soil by an average of 38% over six months.
 These findings highlight phytoremediation as an effective, eco-friendly solution for wetland restoration.
 This research provides crucial insights for environmental policymakers and stakeholders seeking sustainable remediation strategies in the Niger Delta.

-Keywords: Phytoremediation, Heavy Metal Pollution, Wetlands, Niger Delta, Bioconcentration Factor, Translocation Factor, Typha domingensis, Phragmites australis, Soil Contamination, Environmental Remediation.
+Keywords: Phytoremediation, Wetlands, Bioconcentration Factor, Translocation Factor, Typha domingensis, Phragmites australis, ,.

 Introduction